-An added factor of the consequence of a failure when a loss of supply to customers is concerned is the time needed to restore supply following the incidence of a fault that generates a loss of supply.
-Loss of supply can be measured in Customer hours whereby loss of supply to one customer for one hour generates 1 customer hour of unavailability.
+An added factor of the consequence of a failure, where a loss of supply to customers is concerned, is the time needed to restore supply following the incidence of a fault that generates a loss of supply.
+Loss of supply can be measured in customer hours, whereby loss of supply to one customer for one hour generates one customer hour of unavailability.